3M says it will end PFAS production by 2025

-The move means that the conglomerate will cease producing all fluoropolymers, fluorinated fluids, and PFAS-based additives.
-Such products include polymers sold under the Dyneon name like polytetrafluoroethylene, polyvinylidene fluoride (PVDF), and fluoroelastomers.
+3M’s move means that the conglomerate will cease producing all fluoropolymers, fluorinated fluids, and PFAS-based additives.
+Such products include polymers sold under the Dyneon brand, like polytetrafluoroethylene (PTFE), polyvinylidene fluoride (PVDF), and fluoroelastomers.

 Overall, 3M generates about $1.3 billion in sales and earns about $200 million annually from the sale of PFAS products.
-However, the business represents a relatively small part of its annual sales, which were $35.4 billion in 2021.
-With the exit, the company expects to accrue financial charges of $2.3 billion.
+However, the business represents a relatively small part of its overall sales, which were $35.4 billion in 2021.
+With the exit, the company expects to accrue financial charges of up to $2.3 billion.

-“While PFAS can be safely made and used, we also see an opportunity to lead in a rapidly evolving external regulatory and business landscape,” 3M CEO Mike Roman says in a statement.
+“While PFAS can be safely made and used, we also see an opportunity to lead in a rapidly evolving external regulatory and business landscape,” 3M CEO Mike Roman says in a press release.

-PFAS are known to persist in the environment and have been linked to human health effects, including cancer.
+PFAS are known to persist in the environment and have been linked to harmful human health effects, including cancer.
 As a result, they are subject to increasingly stringent regulations, which 3M cites as a consideration for exiting the business.
-It notes that PFAS could be restricted in Europe by 2025.
-And the US Environmental Protection Agency may place limits on PFAS in drinking water.
+It notes that PFAS could face tough restrictions in Europe by 2025.
+And the US Environmental Protection Agency may place strict limits on PFAS in drinking water.

-PFAS have been a liability for 3M due to numerous legal settlements and other expenses.
-In 2019, the company took $449 million in charges related to PFAS.
+PFAS have been the source of numerous legal settlements and other expenses for 3M.
+In 2019, the company took $449 million in charges related to the chemicals.
 It made $142 million in PFAS-related payments in 2021.

 So far, 3M is the only major fluorochemical producer planning a wholesale exit from PFAS.
-And other firms have been going in the opposite direction, as some fluoropolymers, such as PVDF, have become increasingly important in growing sectors such as in lithium-ion batteries for electric cars.
-Solvay and Orbia recently announced an $850 million plan to build an integrated PVDF plant in the southeastern US to serve the battery industry.
+In fact, other firms have been going in the opposite direction, as some fluoropolymers, such as PVDF, become increasingly important in growing sectors such as lithium-ion batteries for electric cars.
+For example, Solvay and Orbia recently announced an $850 million plan to build an integrated PVDF plant in the southeastern US to serve the battery industry.

+The most notorious PFAS are long-chain surfactants such as perfluorooctanesulfonic acid (PFOS) and perfluorooctanoic acid (PFOA), which had been used as processing aids for fluoropolymers.
+3M announced a phaseout of PFOS in 2000.

+Companies have been turning to short-chain PFAS molecules, which may carry fewer health risks.
+For example, hexafluoropropylene oxide dimer acid and its ammonium salt form the foundation of Chemours’s GenX technology.
+3M has been using ADONA, an ammonium salt of 4,8-dioxa-3H-perfluorononanoic acid.

-Noting that different fluorochemicals can have different properties, Solvay says it does plan to phase out the use of fluorinated surfactants by 2026.
+Solvay says it plans to phase out the use of fluorinated surfactants by 2026.
 “Fluorosurfactants used in the manufacture of fluorinated polymers are a challenge for the industry due to their toxicologic profile,” a Solvay spokesperson says in an email.

+Similarly, the PVDF producer Arkema says in an email to C&EN that it phased out long-chain processing aids “years ago.”
+Most of its products, including all made in the US, are made without PFAS aids, Arkema says.
+It hopes to complete its transition to non-PFAS surfactants by the end of 2024.

+Chemours says it is committed to fluorine chemistry.
+It points out that in 2018 it pledged to reduce emissions of fluorinated organic compounds by 99%.
+As of 2021, it had reduced them by 40%.

 Join the conversation